Exna Side Effects

 Generic Name: benzthiazide

-Note: This page contains information about the side effects of benzthiazide.
-Some of the dosage forms included on this document may not apply to the brand name Exna.
+Note: This document contains side effect information about benzthiazide.
+Some of the dosage forms listed on this page may not apply to the brand name Exna.

 Applies to benzthiazide: oral tablet